18 Apr 2022

 But that’s not important, what’s important is I’ve just renewed my car insurance for the TVR which means I’ve had it a year… And knowing TVR’s reputation you may be assuming I’m writing this under a bridge because I had to sell my house to fix the rust.

-But I’m not, it’s currently on charge ready for February where it becomes my daily driver.
+But I’m not, it’s currently on charge ready for February when it becomes my daily driver.
 In one year, the humble Chimaera’s not let me down once, even after John and Craig took it around Bowland.
 It’s been relatively unremarkable in terms of problems, boring almost.
 The only thing to have gone wrong is the spark plug extenders (bits that plug into the spark plugs to stop the leads frying on the perilously close exhaust manifolds) have all cracked resulting in a misfire and downed performance and when it rains my toes get wet.

 Like all classic owners I used the winter break to tinker with it… I’ve fitted new HT leads that have angled heads to do away with the stupid plug extenders, some titanium condoms to go over them to stop the leads frying on the aforementioned perilously close exhaust manifolds and put on a new intake elbow in preparation for some inlet modifications in the summer.
 It already has a 5.0 upgrade camshaft so that must mean the pistons in my car are pocketed, making it a late 4.0 high-compression engine without the HC symbol of earlier ones.
 With the inlet modified the power output in theory should be 275 bhp… The original TVR quoted power of a 4.0 HC which at best was optimistic.
 In reality, it may have 240-250 bhp, but mine should hopefully make a touch more than that but the rolling road tell-all will tell-all.